ta-web-mexpt2/lab-ironbeers/README.md

 ![image](https://res.cloudinary.com/drakarzamael/image/upload/v1579233962/ironlabs/insomnia.jpg)

-## Iteration 3 - The Beers Route
+## Iteration 2 - The Beers Route

 Create a `/beers` route inside the `app.js` file.
-You will also need a `beers.hbs` file to render every time we call this route.

 Inside the `/beers` route, call to the `getBeers()` method of our **PunkAPI** package.
-The package will return you an array of 25 beers, and you should pass that array to the `beers.hbs` view.
+The package will return you an array of 25 beers, and you should return  `JSON` with status code and some nice message and you will be able to see in your workspace

 ```javascript
 punkAPI